jagans94/simple-calc/README.md

 This calculator is my first app .
-It is just a simple calculator so not all exhaustive functionalities have been covere and no animations either.
+It is just a simple calculator so not all exhaustive functionalities have been covered and no animations either.
 I modeled its functionalities based on my phones calculator.
 Some redundancies might have been overlooked.
 Further things that can be done: